pearsonca/scala-commsim/index.md

 ##Observation

+> observe interaction events, but also observe state changes: a person has supplies when they did not before.  they no longer have supplies they once had.  if the view is only the network, then who cares.  if the view is the process, then...where did these supplies come from?  go to?  if you see them with network associates, then you simply missed an exchange events.  if you do not see them, then what contacts might you be missing?

 For certain flavors of covert groups - e.g., consumers and distributors of illegal substances, persons with persecuted sexual preferences - snowball sampling can make [reasonable in-roads][biernacki1981snowball].
 However, the